awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-ami-mate.md

 1. Open an RDP client on the computer from which you will connect to the instance \(for example, Remote Desktop Connection on a computer running Microsoft Windows\)\.
 Enter `ec2-user` as the user name and enter the password that you set in the previous step\.

-**To disable the MATE Desktop Environment on your Amazon EC2 instance**
+**To disable `xrdp` on your Amazon EC2 instance**
-You can turn off the GUI environment at any time by running one of the following commands on your Linux instance\.
+You can disable `xrdp` at any time by running one of the following commands on your Linux instance\.
+The following commands do not impact your ability to use MATE using an X11 server\.

 ```
 [ec2-user ~]$ sudo systemctl disable xrdp